 FNKO Investors Have Opportunity to Lead Funko, Inc. Securities Fraud Lawsuit

-LOS ANGELES, July 12, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Funko, Inc. ("Funko" or the "Company") (NASDAQ: FNKO).
+BENSALEM, Pa., July 13, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Funko, Inc. ("Funko" or the "Company") (NASDAQ: FNKO).

 Class Period: May 6, 2022 – March 1, 2023